Kat Walker

 I love being a pelvic floor physio and I am delighted to be able to help people achieve goals that are important to them.
 Like 1 in 3 women, I have experienced my own traumatic birth, and subsequent pelvic floor injury and dysfunction.
 I am passionate about helping people recover from their bothersome symptoms and regain their confidence.

-In my spare time I enjoy bargain hunting, painting, baking calorie dense desserts and taking care of my son, who keeps me very busy.
+In my spare time I enjoy bargain hunting, painting, baking calorie dense desserts and taking care of my two young children, who keep me very busy.

 Meet our therapists